YiChingLLin/2022DataStructure/README.md

     > Email TA before the exam if you are in quarantine.

 ## test 20221103 ##
-1. Prescreen on Java Programming Test
+1. Prescreen on Java Programming [GitHub](https://github.com/YiChingLLin/2022DataStructure)

 # :link: Install Instruction #